 At first it is assumed that they attacked Santiago because he reported Dawson to the Naval Investigative Service (NIS) for illegally firing his gun at a guard on the Cuban side of the island.
 However, Naval investigator and lawyer Lieutenant Commander Joanne Galloway (Demi Moore) suspects that Dawson and Downey, who were otherwise exemplary marines, were carrying out a "Code Red", an unofficial act of discipline in which soldiers are submitted to methods akin to bullying in order to get them to improve their performance, toe the line or follow procedure.
 Santiago compared unfavorably to his fellow Marines, being clumsy and lagging behind on exercises and was socially ostracized.
 He denounced Dawson in an attempt to be transferred away from Guantanamo.

 Dawson and Downey are taken to a military prison in Washington D.C. to await trial.
-Galloway requests to defend them but the case is given to Lieutenant Junior Grade Daniel Kaffee (Tom Cruise), an inexperienced U.S. Navy Judge Advocate General's Corps lawyer.
-Kaffee has a reputation for arranging plea bargains and has never even argued a case in a court room, which gives him time to devote himself to his passion for softball.
+Galloway requests to defend them but the case is given to Lieutenant Junior Grade Daniel Kaffee (Tom Cruise), a U.S. Navy Judge Advocate General's Corps lawyer who is inexperienced in courtroom litigation.
+Kaffee has a reputation for arranging plea bargains, which gives him time to devote himself to his passion for softball.
 It is indicated that he has a psychological fear about having to match up to his late father, Lionel Kaffee, a leading attorney, who is regarded as one of the great trial lawyers of recent times.
 Galloway manages to get herself appointed as Downey's lawyer, thus playing a part in the proceedings.
 The third member of the defense team is Kaffee's friend Lt.
-Sam Weinberg (Kevin Pollak).
+Sam Weinberg (Kevin Pollak), who is a top legal researcher.

 Kaffee meets with the defendants and finds that they are of the strictest type of Marines - those that serve in a "forward area" (on the line between their country and an enemy country) and are required to take their duties very seriously.
 Dawson is tough and authoritative and believes in honor and duty.
 Downey, a simple-minded young man and an archetypal village idiot, is guided solely by his devotion to being a Marine and his dedication to his superior, namely Dawson.

-Kaffee, Weinberg and Galloway go to Guantanamo Bay to examine the crime scene.
+Kaffee, Weinberg and Galloway fly to Guantanamo Bay to examine the crime scene.
 They also meet the base commander, Col. Nathan R. Jessup (Jack Nicholson), his executive officer, Lt.
 Col. Matthew Markinson (J.T.
 Walsh) and Santiago's commanding officer, Lt.
 Jonathan Kendrick (Kiefer Sutherland).
 Pressed by Galloway, Jessup denies that Code Reds, which are against military guidelines, are actually encouraged but makes little secret of the fact that he sees them as a good way of enforcing discipline, especially on the front line.
 Jessup also tells them that he arranged for Santiago to leave the base for his own safety once his denouncing of Dawson became known but that he died before he could leave.
+At one point, Kaffee casually (and with regard for military decorum) asks Jessup for a copy of Santiago's transfer order.
+Jessup says he'll comply but also hostilely demands that Kaffee ask with the proper acknowledgment of Jessup's rank as a colonel.
+Kaffee is cowed into complying and Jessup happily agrees.

 When the defense team returns to Washington D.C., they learn that Markinson has gone AWOL and is unlikely to be found since he is a veteran intelligence operative who can cover his tracks.